NguyenHuy190303/CoFT/docs/thesis/Thesis.md

   - 1.3 Summary of Contributions
   - 1.4 Thesis Structure
   - 1.5 Use of AI in this Thesis
-- **Chapter 2: Related Work**
+- **Chapter 2: Theoretical Foundations and Related Work**
-  - 2.1 Self-Supervised and Semi-Supervised Learning for Time Series
+  - 2.1 Time Series Analysis: A Unique Data Modality
+    - 2.1.1 Definition and Structural Components
+    - 2.1.2 The "Data Rich, Label Poor" Paradox: Motivation for Self-Supervised Learning
+    - 2.1.3 Domain-Specific Challenges
-  - 2.2 Contrastive Learning for Time Series Representation
+  - 2.2 Self-Supervised Representation Learning for Time Series
-    - 2.2.1 Data Augmentation Strategies
+    - 2.2.1 Fundamental Differences from Computer Vision: The Challenge of Invariances
-    - 2.2.2 Advanced Contrastive Frameworks and Loss Functions
+    - 2.2.2 The Contrastive Learning Paradigm
     - 2.2.3 Foundational Frameworks: From TS-TCC to CA-TCC
-  - 2.3 Co-Training and Frequency-Temporal Domain Fusion
+  - 2.3 Co-Training: A Principled Approach for Multi-View Learning
     - 2.3.1 Traditional Fusion Approaches
     - 2.3.2 CoFT: A True Co-Training Framework
   - 2.4 Conclusion